 Cf. Thiessen, Contesting Conversion and Paul and the Gentile Problem.

 The dating of Galatians with its relationship to Acts, where exactly the Galatians were located (i.e., Northern or Southern theories), and when Paul’s activities should be dated there are much disputed.
 The precise dating of the letter and the events related to Paul’s ministry to the Galatians are irrelevant to my point.
 See, Rainer Riesner, Paul’s Early Period, trans.
-Doug Stott (Grand Rapids: Eerdmans, 1997), 273–91, 322; Jerome Murphy-O’Connor, Paul: A Critical Life (Oxford: Oxford University Press, 1996), 24–31, 180–210; Raymond E. Brown, An Introduction to the New Testament, ABRL (New Haven: Yale University Press, 1997), 467–77; Steve Mason and Tom Robinson, Early Christian Reader (Atlanta: Society of Biblical Literature, 2013), 106–8.
+Doug Stott (Grand Rapids: Eerdmans, 1997), 273–91, 322; Jerome Murphy-O’Connor, Paul: A Critical Life (Oxford: Oxford University Press, 1996), 24–31, 180–210; Raymond E. Brown, An Introduction to the New Testament, ABRL (New Haven, CT: Yale University Press, 1997), 467–77; Steve Mason and Tom Robinson, Early Christian Reader (Atlanta: Society of Biblical Literature, 2013), 106–8.

 Witherington appeals to 1 Cor 12:13 to argue that “water baptism” is not in view (Troubled Waters, 81–82).